 Data is fundamental to automated decision-making, and sits at the heart of its ethical and practical challenges.
 These range from well-known problems with bias and privacy to complexities of data ownership and flows across devices and national borders.

-This group deploys new digital tools and methods to improve awareness of data-related issues and involve the public in research, as well as working closely with industry and other organisation partners to collaboratively develop and embed responsible, inclusive and ethical data practices in industry, government and community settings, leading to more effective automated decision-making with fairer outcomes.
+This group will deploy new digital tools and methods to improve awareness of data-related issues and involve the public in research, as well as working closely with our partners to collaboratively develop and embed responsible, inclusive and ethical data practices in industry, government and community settings, leading to more effective automated decision-making with fairer outcomes.